Diversify your retirement strategy with an annuity.

 (1) We sell the financial miracle of compound interest,

-(2) We sell the financial miracle of tax deferral or tax-free compound interest, and
+(2) We sell the financial miracle of tax deferral or tax-free compound interest.

 (3) We sell the financial miracle of leveraging -- pennies that can buy dollars and one dollar that can do the work of many dollars.

-(4) We sell the financial miracle of sequence of returns risk - no need to wait for market recoveries.
-You're gains are locked in.
+(4) And we sell the financial miracle of sequence of returns risk - no need to wait for market recoveries.
+You're gains are locked in so you never lose a penney.

 It’s the rare person who decides they want to get ahead of the changes of life,